Stat Priority

 Spirit decreases the cooldown of your ultimate, and generates a small amount of Chrona and mana when it procs.

-Due to the random nature of Weapon Traits, it can be a game of cat and mouse trying to get the ideal weapon tree.
-You have two offensive rows, two defensive rows, and a major capstone, with multiple options in each row for different pathing up the tree.
+Due to the random nature of Traits, it can be a game of cat and mouse trying to get the ideal bonuses.

 With that in mind, you can start to see how gaining access to a “BiS” set-up might prove tricky.
 Don’t be afraid to use some materials to reroll Traits if you need to.

-Below I’ll separate and list the ideal weapon traits for each type:
+Below I’ll separate and list the ideal traits for each type:

 Master Traits

-- Heroic Brand when paired with The Sand Of Seasons is the second best option, as it allows it to almost always top the party instantly.
+- Heroic Brand when paired with The Sand Of Seasons is also a great option, as it allows it to almost always top the party instantly.

 Heroic Traits